Aditya4405/Spotify-Clone/README.md

 # Spotify-Clone
-Create a spotify clone
+Create a spotify clone .
-#Add
 working on its JS.